*A page from the Book of Kells, c. 800 AD

-The library resources at Sacred Heart supports rigorous academic standards and includes:
+The library resources at Carrollton support rigorous academic standards and include:

-- Four libraries: one, Primary & Montessori School, one, Intermediate School, one, Junior High, and one for the High School
+- Four libraries: Primary & Montessori Schools, Intermediate School, Junior High and the High School

 - Two professional full-time librarians, one Library Clerk, and one Archivist

 - 25,000 books in all formats including digital full-text books to cover all disciplines in support of the curricula

 - Over 60 magazines and newspapers subscriptions, including foreign language titles in print and digital

 - An extensive ever evolving online subscription database collection with access from school and at home

 - Online library catalog - to help find books on the shelf - with access from school and at home

 - The Library of Congress Classification call number scheme is uniquely used at Founders Library - We are a college library to benefit our students as they move from our high school library to the college library.
 They have a head-start on their research papers - even before they get to college!